britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 A concern was raised during the discussion of this feature within the QUIC working group and the QUIC RTT Design Team that high-resolution RTT information might be usable for geolocation.
-However, an evaluation based on several million RTT samples taken over xx,000 paths in the Internet from RIPE Atlas anchoring measurements {{TRILAT}} shows that the magnitude and uncertainty of RTTs in the Internet render the resolution of geolocation information that can be derived from Internet RTT is limited to national- or continental-scale; i.e., less resolution than is generally available from free, open IP geolocation databases.
+However, an evaluation based on RTT samples taken over 13,780 paths in the Internet from RIPE Atlas anchoring measurements {{TRILAT}} shows that the magnitude and uncertainty of RTT data render the resolution of geolocation information that can be derived from Internet RTT is limited to national- or continental-scale; i.e., less resolution than is generally available from free, open IP geolocation databases.
 Therefore, in the general case, when an endpoint's IP address is known, RTT information provides negligible additional information.

 RTT information may be used to infer the occupancy of queues along a path;
 indeed, this is part of its utility for performance measurement and